tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### CertificateVerify

-This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate.
+This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its identity.
 The definition for TLS 1.3 is:

        struct {
           SignatureScheme algorithm;